 Until more research is published showing causation between probiotics and improved mental health, we don’t recommend relying on probiotics alone to treat any mental health disorders.
 That said, consuming probiotic-rich foods, like kimchi, kombucha, kefir, and nattō, introduces plenty of beneficial bacteria to your gut microbiome and is good for your overall health (plus, they’re super tasty!).

 Omega-3 fatty acids are a type of polyunsaturated fat that can increase good bacteria in the gut and have anti-inflammatory effects in the body.
 Health experts have suggested that omega-3s may help reduce the risk of depression and protect against cognitive decline in the elderly.
 Omega-3 can be found in foods such as walnuts, flax seeds, and oily fish.

 Please note: Be sure to talk to your doctor before taking any new supplements or making any significant dietary changes.
 Everyone’s bodies (and guts) are different, therefore not all foods are beneficial to all people.

 Look and feel your best at Inland Cosmetic Surgery

 We hope this information helps you make informed dietary and lifestyle decisions to optimize your health.
-If you’re in the Inland Empire and also want help looking your best, American Board of Cosmetic Surgery cosmetic surgeons Dr. Jacob Haiavy and Dr. Irene Tower can help!
+If you’re in the Inland Empire and also want help looking your best, American Board of Cosmetic Surgery cosmetic surgeons Dr. Jacob Haiavy, Dr. Irene Tower, and Dr. Emma Ryan can help!
 Schedule a consultation with them online or call (909) 987-0899 to learn about your cosmetic surgery options.